When should you inspect chain slings?

 - Balance the load to avoid overstress on one sling arm or the load slipping free.

-- Lower working a load limit if there may be severe impact.
+- Lower the working load limit if severe impact may occur.

 - Pad sharp corners to prevent bending links and to protect the load.